 Textile output has a positive and statistically significant effect.
 The elasticity is estimated to 33 %.
-A one standard deviation (see Appendix 3, Table A2 for summary statistics) change makes the clothoutshare, and thereby the clothing output, approximately 250 % larger.
-As mentioned earlier we suspect reversed causality here, although we have not been able to find any strong and valid instruments.
+A one standard deviation (see Table 2 for summary statistics) change makes the clothout-share, and thereby the clothing output, approximately 100% larger.
+As mentioned earlier, we suspect reversed causality here, although we have not been able to find any strong and valid in-struments.
 This parameter estimate is therefore probably biased upwards.
-As expected, closeness to advanced technology has a statistically significant negative effect; a one standard deviation rise changes clothing output by about 50%.
+As expected, closeness to advanced technology has a statistically significant negative effect; a one standard deviation rise changes the clothing output by about 50%.
 The parameter estimate of manufacturing wage is negative and statistically significant; the elasticity is estimated to 0.30.

 5.5.
-Closeness to output markets:
+Closeness to output markets

 Distance-weighted world GDP has a statistically significant inverted U-shaped effect.
 The effect turns negative quite close to the mean value of the variable in our dataset.
-The clothing industry benefits from being close to output markets, but only to a certain point.
-Other industries probably benefit more from being really close to markets.
+Hence, the clothing industry benefits from being close to output markets, but only to a certain point.
+Other industries probably benefit more from being very close to markets.
 As predicted, coastal population has a positive effect, with an elasticity of 0.70.
 However, infrastructure has no statistically significant effect.
-Since we use telephone lines as a proxy, this should be interpreted carefully; the result might not hold for infrastructure in general, for example in terms of roads.
-The MFA dummy is not statistically significantly different from zero (p = 0.14), but the point estimate is negative and substantial.

-&lt;sup>13 In the case with a squared term included, e.g., $\beta_1 X + \beta_2 X^2$ , the marginal effect is given by $\beta_1 + 2X\beta_2$ .
-We focus on this linear combination of the two parameters instead of the parameters separately.
+12 In the case with a squared term included, e.g., $\beta_1 X + \beta_2 X^2$, the marginal effect is given by $\beta_1 + 2X\beta_2$.
+We focus on this linear combination of the two parameters instead of on the parameters separately.